Introduction

 George did not want a standard post-apocalyptic film to be gray, blue, black colors.
 He didn’t want to follow that pattern.
 Because we don’t really know what the apocalyptic event might have been. […] George is used to the computer at the end of the film.
 He knew what he could do in post.[…] Don’t worry John, I’ll fix it in post.
 It wasn’t until post that he started to lock down what he felt was good.
 It took eight months.

-I thought that the extreme color was actually used to get some graphic and punchy images.
-Here is an interview with Eric Whipp which gives some explanation on the matter.
-A great post and this article give some insight as well.
+Just like Happy Feet 2, it looks like the extreme color was used to get some graphic and punchy images.
+Here is an interview with Eric Whipp if you want to read more about it.
+This post and this article give some insight as well.

 Cast away

-This Day for night is much more subtle (Director : Robert Zemeckis, DP : Don Burgess).
+The Day for night in “Cast away” is more subtle (Director : Robert Zemeckis, DP : Don Burgess).

 Night lighting in CG